protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

     this flag affects proto2 `optional` fields but not proto3 `optional` fields.
     A fix is planned for a future release.

-*   **Ignore unknown fields**: Proto2 JSON parser should reject unknown fields by default but may provide an option to ignore unknown fields in parsing.
+*   **Ignore unknown fields**: The protobuf JSON parser should reject unknown fields by default but may provide an option to ignore unknown fields in parsing.

-*   **Use proto field name instead of lowerCamelCase name**: By default proto2 JSON printer should convert the field name to lowerCamelCase and use that as the JSON name.
+*   **Use proto field name instead of lowerCamelCase name**: By default the protobuf JSON printer should convert the field name to lowerCamelCase and use that as the JSON name.
 An implementation may provide an option to use proto field name as the JSON name instead.
-Proto2 JSON parsers are required to accept both the converted lowerCamelCase name and the proto field name.
+Protobuf JSON parsers are required to accept both the converted lowerCamelCase name and the proto field name.

 *   **Emit enum values as integers instead of strings**: The name of an enum value is used by default in JSON output.
 An option may be provided to use